 3.1 Information may be collected when you:

-4. enter personal information into, or agree to having your personal information entered into, one of the APF's online systems;
+d. enter personal information into, or agree to having your personal information entered into one of the APF's online systems;

-6. contact the APF via email, telephone or mail or engage with the APF via social media;
+f. contact the APF via email, telephone or mail or engage with APF via social media;

-7. participate in any program, activity, competition or event run by the APF or an APF Affiliate;
+g. participate in any program, activity, competition or event run or sanctioned by APF;

-9. purchase merchandise, products or services from the APF or an authorised agent or licensee;
+h. purchase merchandise, products or services from APF;

-10. are elected or appointed to the Board or a council or committee of the APF; or
+i. are elected or appointed to the Board or a council or committee of APF; or

-11. apply for employment or a volunteer position with the APF or an APF Affiliate.
+j. apply for employment or a volunteer position with APF or an APF Member Organisation.